twpayne/chezmoi/assets/chezmoi.io/docs/reference/configuration-file/index.md

 # Configuration file

 chezmoi searches for its configuration file according to the [XDG Base Directory Specification](https://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html) and supports [JSON](https://www.json.org/json-en.html), JSONC, [TOML](https://github.com/toml-lang/toml), and [YAML](https://yaml.org/).
-The basename of the config file is `chezmoi`, and the first config file found is used.
+The basename of the config file is `chezmoi`.
+If multiple configuration file formats are present, chezmoi will report an error.

-In most installations, the config file will be read from `~/.config/chezmoi/chezmoi.$FORMAT`, where `$FORMAT` is one of `json`, `toml`, or `yaml`.
-The config file can be set explicitly with the `--config` command line option.
+In most installations, the config file will be read from `$HOME/.config/chezmoi/chezmoi.$FORMAT` (`%USERPROFILE%/.config/chezmoi/chezmoi.$FORMAT`), where `$FORMAT` is one of `json`, `jsonc`, `toml`, or `yaml`.
+The config file can be set explicitly with the `--config` command line option or the environment variable `$CHEZMOI_CONFIG`.
 By default, the format is detected based on the extension of the config file name, but can be overridden with the `--config-format` command line option.

 ## Examples